 Buckingham Palace and London pageantry

-Let’s begin at Buckingham Palace, official London residence of His Majesty the King.
+Buckingham Palace is the official London residence of His Majesty the King.
 It’s a beautiful building and looks extra special if the Royal Standard is flying from the flagpole.
 It’s a sign that the King is in residence.
-Visiting Buckingham Palace in the morning can also give you the chance to glimpse some of the pageantry that London is famous for.
+Visiting Buckingham Palace in the morning also gives you the opportunity to glimpse some of the pageantry that London is famous for.

-Buckingham Palace is easy to find, a few minute’s walk from Victoria station.
+Buckingham Palace is easy to find from Victoria station or Piccadilly.
 In front of it stands the Victoria Memorial and The Mall, a grand carriageway that stretches from the Palace to Trafalgar Square.

 Changing the Guard